Appearance

 - Meeting room device firmware has changed.
 E.g. a firmware update was completed.

-Webhooks only work with meeting room devices
+Webhooks are limited to meeting room devices

-Creating a webhook
+Adding a webhook

 Usage terms, rate limits, quota

 Usage of the Jabra Plus APIs is free during the beta period.
-After this, APIs may be moved to a paid service only.
-Please consult Jabra Plus legal agreements for further usage terms.
+After this, APIs may become available as a paid service.

 The Jabra Plus APIs are governed by rate limits as per the following:

-General rate limits across all API endpoints (both rules apply):
+The following are general rate limits across all API endpoints (both rules apply):

-- 10000 API calls per 5 minutes
+- 10000 API calls every five minutes

 - 100 API calls per second